 Minors do not need parental consent, however they must be accompanied by an adult (person over 18 years of age) throughout the procedure.
 Single women do not need to provide the agreement of the partner.
 A non-resident visitor to France may legally have a pregnancy terminated while in France.

-- For more information from Service Public: Click here (in French)
+- The French Government have more information (in French)

 Note: A doctor has the right to refuse to perform an abortion but should direct the woman to the family planning organisation or a medical practitioner who can help.